 Winter Park is the main tourist hub and ski resort of Grand County.
 With shopping, restaurants, and skiing, along with fishing and hiking and biking in the summer, it is a mecca for outdoor enthusiasts.
 Just exit the main roads and you’ll find yourself in a wonderland of mountains, rivers, and wildflowers.

 Atop Berthoud Pass, you can hike up to the top of the ridge and enjoy expansive views of the Rockies in all directions.
+To the west, you can hike up the Continental Divide and follow Vasquez Ridge nearly 14 miles back into the Winter Park Ski area.
+If you head up the top of Berthoud Pass to the east, again following the CDT, you'll scale Mount Flora, Mount Eva, and James Peak, all 13ers.
 On the eastern slope of Berthoud Pass, actually in Clear Creek County, lies one of my favorite late summer hiking trails – Bulter Gulch.
 In late July this area can be filled with Columbine, paintbrush, elephant tusks, and a myriad of other wildflowers.
 Along Highway 40 as it leads northwest down into Winter Park, several hiking trails are on the left that follow First Creek and Second Creek.

-I hope you enjoy these scenes taken around Winter Park and Grand County.
+I hope you enjoy these scenes taken around Winter Park and the Fraser Valley.
 If you have any questions about the images and photographs in this gallery, please do not hesitate to contact me.